-Genocide Studies 15 (1), 2001, pp 86-97.
+T and Recent Restitution Issues.
+Grimsted, Patricia Kennedy, F.J.
+Hoogewoud, and Eric Ketelaar (ed.)
+United Kingdom: Institute of Art and Law, 2007, pp 250-255.
+Several fonds of Dutch provenance are held in archives in Minsk.
+Information Source: from Other Sources (1) Yuri Dorn, Coordinator of Jewish Heritage (Research Group in Belarus) There are several Jewish religious artifacts in various archives and museums in Belarus.
+Among others, objects can be found in the State Museum of History and Culture of Belarus in Minsk.
+Mr. Dorn visited the museum's storage in 1996 and discovered at least four Torah scrolls, including some silver adornments for these Torah scrolls, as well as several sets of Shabbat candlesticks, Chanukiot, Tefilin and Humashim which are kept in the archive.
+At the time, the preservation of these Torah scrolls was less than satisfactory, resulting in the loss of several chapters or making some letters not viewable.
+Moreover, there are two Torah scrolls in the State Historical Archive of Belarus; one Torah scroll is located in the Historical Museum of Mogilev, and one is located in the Historical Museum of Vitebsk.
+(There is no information as to whether these scrolls are kept properly.)
+Historical No. Commission Course Source: (1) Dean, Martin.
+"The Plundering of Jewish Property in Europe: Five Recent Publications Documenting Property Seizure and Restitution in Germany, Belgium, Norway, and Belarus".
+Holocaust and Genocide Studies 15 (1), 2001, pp 86-97.
 According to Martin Dean, the research "Nazi Gold" from Belarus: Documents and Materials by V. I. Adamushko, G. D. Knatko, et al., (Minsk: National Archive of the Republic of Belarus, 1998) focuses on property seizure and restitution.
-Selected Bibliography seizure and restitution. → Please note that the general literature may also contain information on the specific country.
-Kupovetsky, Mark.
+Selected → Please note tha at the general literature may also contain information on the specific country.
+Bibliography Kupovetsky, Mark.
 Savitsky, Eduard.
 Web, Marek. (ed.)
 Jewish Documentary Sources in Belarus Archives: A Guide (in Russian).
 Moskva: Rossiiskii gos. gumanitarnyi universitet, 2003.
 Dean, Martin.
 "The Plundering of Jewish Property in Europe: Five Recent Publications Documenting Property Seizure and Restitution in Germany, Belgium, Norway, and Belarus".
 Holocaust and Genocide Studies, 15.1 (2001), pp 86-97.
+Felcher, Anastasia.
+"Reportage: Small exhibits, major steps: four post-Soviet Jewish museums."
+East European Jewish Affairs, 2015, Vol. 45, Nos.
+2-3, 312-320.
 Grimsted, Patricia Kennedy.
 "The Road to Minsk for Western "Trophy" Books: Twice Plundered but not Yet 'Home from the War".
 Libraries & Culture, 39.4 (2004), pp 351-404.
-Notes
+Waligórska, Magdalena.
+"Jewish Heritage and the New Belarusian National Identity Project.
+East European Politics and Societies and Cultures, Vol. XX Nr X, 2015.
+110162